Alberta Nichols: Biography

-Nichols was born in Lincoln, Illinois on December 3, 1898 and studied piano at the Louisville Conservatory with George Copeland and Alfred Calzin.
+Nichols was born in Lincoln, Illinois, on December 3, 1898 and studied piano at the Louisville Conservatory with George Copeland and Alfred Calzin.
 Her career spanned writing for vaudeville, radio, musical theater and the movies.
-In 1931 Nichols and Holiner collaborated with Sammy Cahn, Saul Chaplin and L.E.
-Freeman for the Broadway show "Rhapsody in Black".
+In 1931, Nichols and Holiner collaborated with Sammy Cahn, Saul Chaplin and L.E.
+Freeman for the Broadway show, Rhapsody in Black.
 The group of five also co-wrote "Until the Real Thing Comes Along".
-Alec Wilder, in American Popular Song, speculates that Nichols was the composer of the melody.
+Alec Wilder, in American Popular Song, speculated that Nichols was the composer of the melody.
 Among the many singers who performed the song over the years, Billie Holiday recorded the song in 1942.
 Holiday was a close friend of the Nichols-Holiners.

-Nichols and Holiner wrote the music for several Broadway shows, including "Blackbirds of 1933", and "Angela", which starred Jeanette MacDonald.
+Nichols and Holiner wrote the music for several Broadway shows, including Blackbirds of 1933, and Angela, which starred Jeanette MacDonald.

-Collaborating with Cahn, Chapin and Freeman, the Nichols-Holiners team wrote the music for the film "Rhapsody in Black".
-"A Love Like Ours" considered by Virginia Grattan to be one of the best songs of the duo, was in the film "Two Girls and a Sailor" starring Van Johnson and June Allyson.
+Collaborating with Cahn, Chapin and Freeman, the Nichols-Holiners team wrote the music for the film, Rhapsody in Black.
+"A Love Like Ours" considered by Virginia Grattan to be one of the best songs of the duo, was in the film Two Girls and a Sailor starring Van Johnson and June Allyson.